 Paatal Lok Ending, Explained

 ‘Paatal Lok’ is a very well-written crime drama series.
 Unlike most typical offerings of the genre, the show is not about a murder mystery that only hooks you with its element of suspense.
 It, instead, gets down and dirty with its characters, portraying both the negative and positive inner workings of their minds.
 With its impressive storytelling, it even goes on to add more depth to its overarching plot and eventually draws several intriguing parallels between all of its plot points.
 Speaking of which, its complex storyline can be a little baffling at times.
-So further down in this article, we’ll be explaining the series for you.
+So, further down in this article, we’ll explain the series to you.

 Plot Summary